 Kichwa Tembo Tented Camp

-Kichwa Tembo Tented Camp offers a quintessential game viewing experience, with sweeping vistas of the Masai Mara or the Sabaringo River.
+Kichwa Tembo Tented Camp is known as Kenya’s best loved safari camp.
+Laid out along the Sabaringo River on the edge of the Oloololo escarpment, it looks out onto the plains of the Masai Mara.
 Located where the riverine forest meets the sweeping plains in the path of the awe-inspiring Great Migration, the camp provides an authentic dose up views of African wildlife, delivered with legendary Kenyan hospitality.

+Stay Kichwa Tembo Tented Camp offers 40 spacious tents, twelve of them luxury suites, all laid out in immaculate grounds.
 Each suite offers an ensuite bathroom with stone shower, flagstone floors, soft lighting and separate w.c. in the luxury tents.
-Spacious private verandas provide views of the open grasslands or the wooded river banks and the passing wildlife (luxury tents only).
+Spacious private verandas provide views of the open grasslands or the wooded river banks and the passing wildlife.
 Hammocks strung around the gracious swimming pool invite you for an afternoon nap.